 Australian Shepherds are some of the most amazing dog breeds in the world.
-They’re fantastic workers with a bright and warm personality.
-They have very good-natured temperaments as well.
-I would argue that Aussies are everything you would want and love in a family dog.
+They’re fantastic workers yet have a bright and warm personality.
+Aussies have very good-natured temperaments as well.
+I would argue that Aussies are everything you would want in a family dog.

 - Good natured

-But if you’re thinking about getting an Australian Shepherd, it’s important you understand their temperaments and personalities in depth.
+If you’re thinking about getting an Australian Shepherd, it’s important you understand the temperament or personality in depth.
 Several thousands of owners would agree they’re fantastic dogs.
 However, they may not be right for everyone.

 RECOMMENDED: Australian Shepherds – The Owner’s Guide

 Table of Contents